Pacific Crest Temperature Project

 Introduction

-• A piece of memory
+- A piece of computer memory

-• A clock
+- A digital clock

-• A thermometer
+- A thermometer

 Each hour, these devices were programmed to check the temperature and record it to the memory.
 Upon returning from the journey, the devices were connected to a computer and the data was extracted.
 All told, there are about 18,522 data points - too many to be plotted in any one graph.
 As a result of the struggle to make meaningful use of this data, the applet below was created.